ISUgenomics/Zengyi-2021-ScheffersomycesStipitis/Notebook_Maryam/03f-alignmentBArcode18.md

 #### Minimap2

-For `minimap2` aligner I use 1000 base pair down stream of the insertion location on the assembled genome:
+For `minimap2` aligner I use 1000 base pair up stream of the insertion location on the assembled genome:

 * 1.BSA4upstream insert